-As part of our food protection efforts, the State of Connecticut and the North Central District Health Department, requires a food service license for:
+As part of our food protection efforts, the State of Connecticut and the North Central District Health Department require a food service license for:

 "any place where where food is prepared and intended for individual portion service...The term includes any such place regardless of whether consumption is on or off the premises and regardless of whether there is a charge for the food."

-This includes but is not limited to such establishment as restaurants, coffee shops, cafeterias, short order cafes, taverns, luncheonettes, sandwich stands, soda fountains, fast food establishments, delis, groceries, markets, and convenience stores.
+This includes but is not limited to such establishments as restaurants, coffee shops, cafeterias, short-order cafes, taverns, luncheonettes, sandwich stands, soda fountains, fast food establishments, delis, groceries, markets, and convenience stores.

 If you would like to operate a food service establishment within our district please follow the steps outlined below:

 The following information must be submitted to the North Central District Health Department for all proposed food service facilities: